mootools/mootools-core/Docs/Element/Element.md

 **Works as [Element:inject](#Element:inject), but in reverse.**

-**Appends the Element at a particular place relative to the Element's children (specified by the second the paramter).**
+**Appends the Element at a particular place relative to the Element's children (specified by the second the parameter).**

 ### Syntax: